Young America, Indiana: Climate

 According to the Köppen Climate Classification system, Young America has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.
-The hottest temperature recorded in Young America was 101 F on June 29, 2012, while the coldest temperature recorded was -32 F on January 19, 1994.
+The hottest temperature recorded in Young America was 101 F on June 29, 2012, while the coldest temperature recorded was -32 F on January 2, 2023.

+Demographics

+The United States Census Bureau delineated Young America as a census designated place in the 2022 American Community Survey.